occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-beans
-The correlation to  33 is a table describing the correlation to the global average by country while visual 34 illustrates it on a scatterplot.
-On average, individual countries are slightly positively correlated to the global average at () but are more shown to be influenced by local circumstances.
-Notably, no region has a discernable pattern despite having significant differencees in average happiness, supporting that a single country's happiness isnt primarily driven by global shifts.
+By examining correlation from a different perspective, a new pattern emerges.
+Visual 32 arranges the correlation from the most positive to the most negative, whereas Visual 33 organizes the absolute correlation from the highest to the lowest.
+Despite countries' diversity in correlation, it's clearly seen in Visual 32 that, on average, correlations tend to be mostly positive.
+Visual 33 emphasizes the prevalence of correlation, whether negative or positive.
+The number of countries with an absolute correlation of less than 0.2 is substantially fewer compared to those exceeding 0.2.
+These observations support that individual countries are significantly influenced by global happiness trends.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_19.png" width="847" height="600"> |
 |:--:|